-Authors are invited to submit a PDF copy of their manuscript to the Workshop using the following link: http://cisedu.us/cis/cts/13/users/upload.jsp .
-In the form you fill out, please indicate that the submission is for STIIC 2013 in the Notes field.
-If the submission is for a poster paper or short paper, indicate that as well in the form's Notes field.
+Authors are invited to submit a PDF copy of their manuscript to the Workshop using the following link: https://www.easychair.org/conferences/?conf=stiic2014 .
+If the submission is for a poster paper or short paper, indicate that on the manuscript and in the uploading form Notes field.

 If you have any questions about paper submission or the workshop, please contact the organizers.